-features: Long

-petioles with a pair

-of large glands at

-apex;

-inflorescences

-dichasial; style apex foliolate or with a hook or spur; stigma at internal angle.
+Distinctive features: Long petioles with a pair of large glands at apex; inflorescences dichasial; style apex foliolate or with a hook or spur; stigma at internal angle.

-Distribution: A genus of 117 species; 95 species in subg.
-Stigmaphyllon in the New World: southern Mexico to northern Argentina and the West Indies, one species (S. bannisterioides) also established in coastal West Africa; 22 species in subg.
+Distribution: 117 species; 95 species in subg.
+Stigmaphyllon in the New World: southern Mexico and the Caribbean to northern Argentina, one species (S. bannisterioides) also established in coastal West Africa; 22 species in subg.
 Ryssopterys in the Old World.